By Lore Mariano

 Aesthetic Realism explained the relation of world, art, and the self truly—and I am everlastingly thankful to it for giving me the means of looking at a work of Jackson Pollock, studying what makes it beautiful, and enabling me to learn so deeply about my own life and what I am hoping for from art.

-Lore Mariano is a Legal Applications Educator/Business Analyst, and Aesthetic Realism associate.
+Lore Mariano is a Legal Technology Training Manager, and Aesthetic Realism Associate.
 Her talk was originally given in the historic Terrain Gallery series titled Aesthetic Realism Shows How Art Answers the Questions of Your Life!